cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - For the simple (single) column transposition now a known-plaintext analysis is added to calculate the transposition key.
-  This known-plaintext analysis is much better integrated than the previous known-plaintext analysis for Hill. xxxx-Ko
+  This known-plaintext analysis now is better integrated together with the previous known-plaintext analysis for Hill. xxxx-Ko

 - A visualization for secure e-mail was added: The user can enter dynamically